Technius/technius.github.io/docs/blog/review/optimizing-ffxiv-trust-exp-with-ilp.md

 > \mathbf{A}\vec{x} \geq \vec{b}
 > $$

-In plainer language, modeling typically involves three parts:
+In plainer language, formulating an optimization problem as an ILP problem involves three parts:

 1. Defining the numerical quantities involved in the problem (the $\vec{c}$,
    $\vec{b}$, and $\vec{x}$ part).
-   Importantly, the $\vec{x}$ part refers to the "solution" to the problem.
+   Importantly, the $\vec{x}$ part is the "solution" to the ILP problem.
 2. Constructing _constraints_ that define when a potential solution is valid (the $\mathbf{A}\vec{x} \geq \vec{b}$ part).
    In ILP terminology, a solution that satisfies all of the constraints is